-The College maintains an IT policy to supervise Wi-Fi and cyber security infrastructure, regularly assessing its effectiveness to ensures that it is legal, secured, and appropriately used.
-It also ensures up-gradation of IT facilities.
+The College maintains an IT policy to oversee Wi-Fi and cyber security infrastructure, regularly assessing its effectiveness.
+This policy ensures the legal, secure, and appropriate use, as well as the ongoing upgrade, of IT facilities.

-Regarding ICT facilities, licensed software such as MS Office2019, Tally ERP 9, and Photoshop CC 2019, Gussian, MATLAB, IBM SPSS, STATA, Computax Genious Professional, ELICA

-SL-174 are available, along with antivirus software like Quick Heal Pro.
+Regarding ICT facilities, licensed software such as MS Office 2019, Tally ERP 9, and Photoshop CC 2019 are available, along with antivirus software like Quick Heal Pro.
 Open-source software includes SQL Server, Python, and Linux OS.

-The Central Library isfully automated with ILMS & RFID software, offering Web-OPAC facilities.
+The Central Library is fully automated with ILMS & RFID software, offering Web-OPAC facilities.

 Eight smart classrooms are equipped with interactive technology, while the campus has 30 network connections.
-E-content prepared by the professors for both undergraduate and postgraduate students is available on the college website and university portal.
+During the COVID-19 pandemic, classes were conducted at the Divisional Level as per the Department of Higher Education's instructions.
+Professors were tasked with delivering online lectures and preparing e-content for both undergraduate and postgraduate students, which was made available on the college website and university portal.